-The Mittal Institute’s new India Seminar Series, at our Delhi headquarters, is gathering steam.
+The Mittal Institute’s new India Seminar Series, at our Delhi headquarters as a part of Harvard Global Research Support Centre India, is gathering steam.
 We have plenty of exciting events planned for Spring 2018 and will continue for the rest of the year and beyond.
 You can find all the details on our events page and by subscribing to our weekly newsletter.

 Here, India Country Director, Sanjay Kumar, reports on the most recent event.
 On Feb 22, Dr. Richard Cash, Senior Lecturer on Global Health at the Harvard TH Chan School of Public Health, spoke about infectious diseases.